Hong Kong Railway Museum: Inside the museum

-On the left of the museum, there is an exhibition room of train tickets and train models of not only KCR trains but also Japanese Shinkansen and Eurostar.
-The further internal part of the room is a refurbished ticket office and signalling house.
+On the right side of the station building, there is an exhibition room that introduces the history of railways in Hong Kong.
+There are train tickets, railway documents, memorabilia from the 2007 KCR-MTR merger, and models of not only KCR trains but also trains from across the globe.
+The opposite side of the building contains digital albums of old photos of trains and stations and a refurbished ticket office and signalling house.